MicrosoftDocs/win32/desktop-src/direct3d9/volume-texture-resources.md

 ---
-Description: 'Volume textures are three-dimensional collections of pixels (texels) that can be used to paint a two-dimensional primitive such as a triangle or a line.' ms.assetid: '1d692501-a524-4ad4-8779-d71f1bda7bc9'
+Description: Volume textures are three-dimensional collections of pixels (texels) that can be used to paint a two-dimensional primitive such as a triangle or a line. ms.assetid: 1d692501-a524-4ad4-8779-d71f1bda7bc9
-title: 'Volume Texture Resources (Direct3D 9)'
+title: Volume Texture Resources (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Volume Texture Resources (Direct3D 9)